Applying technology to promote local images and products

 Ms. Ton Nu Nam Phuong, a tourist from Hue city, excitedly said: “I learned about the pear blossom festival through a livestream video on Facebook.
 The images of pure white pear blossoms and traditional dances inspired me to come here.
 And I was not disappointed, the beauty here is even more wonderful than in the video.”

-With the account Theanh22 on the tiktok channel, Mr. The Anh promotes, introduces, and sells his hometown tea products to consumers nationwide.
+With the Theanh22 account on the tiktok channel, Mr. The Anh promotes, introduces, and sells his hometown tea products to consumers nationwide.
 Mr. The Anh said: Product quality and reputation are top priorities, so his sales channel has attracted thousands of followers and orders.

-Comrade Nguyen Dai Thanh, Deputy Director of the Department of Agriculture and Environment, Standing Agency of the Steering Committee of the National Target Program on New Rural Development, affirmed: Farmers are now very different from before, no longer "muddy feet, muddy hands" or "deep plowing, heavy hoeing", they have quickly mastered technology, exploited and skillfully applied it to production activities, bringing high economic efficiency.
+Comrade Nguyen Dai Thanh, Deputy Director of the Department of Agriculture and Environment, Standing Agency of the Steering Committee of the National Target Program on New Rural Development, affirmed: Farmers are now very different from before, no longer "muddy feet, muddy hands" or "deep plowing, hoeing", they have quickly mastered technology, exploited and skillfully applied it to production activities, bringing high economic efficiency.
 And it is these digital farmers who are forming a smart village and commune community in the process of building new rural areas.

 Challenges and solutions